reruo321/CPP-Self-Study/CS/CPP/Input-and-Output/README.md

 # Input and Output in C++
 ## `<iostream>`
 ### `cin`
 `cin` leaves a newline character '\n' in the buffer for flexible input handling.
-The `>>` operator reads characters from the input until it encounters whitespace (space, tab, or newline).
+The `>>` operator reads characters from the input until it encounters whitespace (space, tab '\t', or newline '\n').
 It is used to separate inputs.

     #include <iostream>